oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

     $OAR_RESOURCE_PROPERTIES_FILE contains the name of a file which lists all resources and their properties
     $OAR_JOB_NAME                 name of the job given by the "-n" option
-    $OAR_RESOURCE_PROPERTIES_FILE contains the detailed resources used by the job
     $OAR_PROJECT_NAME             job project name